 DCI Data Centers one step closer to building NZ facility in Auckland

-DCI Data Centers is one step closer to launching in New Zealand, following Overseas Investment Office (OIO) consent to purchase land for a new data centre in Auckland.
+DCI Data Centers is one step closer to launching in New Zealand, following Overseas Investment Office (OIO) consent to purchase land for a new data center in Auckland.

 DCI Data Centers Australia and New Zealand chief executive officer, Malcolm Roe, says that the site is the company’s first step into the New Zealand market.

 Roe points to increasing cloud use within New Zealand.
-This is driving demand for infrastructure and data centres that are both high-capacity and environmentally friendly.
+This is driving demand for infrastructure and data centers that are both high-capacity and environmentally friendly.

 Roe adds that DCI Data Centers will also play a key role in the development of the cloud and the digital economy - and there could be more to come.